 Presents an introduction to the theory and application of computer programming.
 Basic control 195 structures and object-oriented constructs are explored.
 Also listed as CIS 2713 and PHYS 2713.
-Prerequisite: MATH 1013 unless waiver requirements are met.
+Prerequisite: MATH 1013 or a minimum ACT mathematics subscore of 26 or equivalent.
 Course rotation: Spring.